changehero Blog

 What are the basic patterns in crypto?

-There is a multitude of crypto chart patterns, pointing either at a trend continuation or a reversal.
+There are a multitude of crypto chart patterns, pointing either at a trend continuation or a reversal.
 They include but are not limited to channels, wedges, triangles, flags, pennants, tops, and bottoms.

-Despite the crypto market generally being more volatile than the stock market or currency exchange, and despite being open 24/7, it follows the same principles and structures as traditional markets.
-As such, patterns that originate from the stock market work here as well.
+Despite the crypto market generally being more volatile than the stock market or currency exchange, and despite being open 24/7, crypto chart analysis follows the same principles and structures as traditional markets.
+As such, patterns that originate from the stock market work just as well for crypto pattern day trading.

 Tags